Fody/Scalpel/readme.md

 ## What it actually does.

 When the compilation constant `Scalpel` is detected.
-(Requires Fody version 1.11.5 or higher)

 ### General